redlib-org/redlib/README.md

 [Follow this link](https://github.com/redlib-org/redlib-instances/blob/main/instances.md) for an up-to-date table of instances in Markdown format.
 This list is also available as [a machine-readable JSON](https://github.com/redlib-org/redlib-instances/blob/main/instances.json).

-Both files are part of the [libreddit-instances](https://github.com/redlib-org/redlib-instances) repository.
-To contribute your [self-hosted instance](#deployment) to the list, see the [libreddit-instances README](https://github.com/redlib-org/redlib-instances/blob/main/README.md).
+Both files are part of the [redlib-instances](https://github.com/redlib-org/redlib-instances) repository.
+To contribute your [self-hosted instance](#deployment) to the list, see the [redlib-instances README](https://github.com/redlib-org/redlib-instances/blob/main/README.md).

 ---